-Commented [A7]: Limited Frequency Sensitive Mode Overfrequency (LFSM-O), and Limited Frequency Sensitive Mode Under-frequency (LFSM-U) 2.
-Where an HVDC system connects two or more control areas, the relevant TSOs shall consult each other in order to set a coordinated value of the maximum loss of active power injection as referred to in paragraph 1, taking into account common mode failures.
+2. Where an HVDC system connects two or more control areas, the relevant TSOs shall consult each other in order to set a coordinated value of the maximum loss of active power injection as referred to in paragraph 1, taking into account common mode failures.

-Requirements for reactive power control and voltage support
+CHAPTER 2 Requirements for reactive power control and voltage support

-Voltage ranges
+Article 18 Voltage ranges

 - 1. Without prejudice to Article 25, an HVDC converter station shall be capable of staying connected to the network and capable of operating at HVDC system maximum current, within the ranges of the network voltage at the connection point, expressed by the voltage at the connection point related to reference 1 pu voltage, and the time periods specified in Tables 4 and 5, Annex III.
 The establishment of the reference 1 pu voltage shall be subject to coordination between the adjacent relevant system operators. - 2.
 The HVDC system owner and the relevant system operator, in coordination with the relevant TSO, may agree on wider voltage ranges or longer minimum times for operation than those specified in paragraph 1 in order to ensure the best use of the technical capabilities of an HVDC system if needed to preserve or to restore system security.
 If wider voltage ranges or longer minimum times for operation are economically and technically feasible, the HVDC system owner shall not unreasonably withhold consent. - 3.
 An HVDC converter station shall be capable of automatic disconnection at connection point voltages specified by the relevant system operator, in coordination with the relevant TSO.
 The terms and settings for automatic disconnection shall be agreed between the relevant system operator, in coordination with the relevant TSO, and the HVDC system owner. - 4.
 For connection points at reference 1 pu AC voltages not included in the scope set out in Annex III, the relevant system operator, in coordination with relevant TSOs, shall specify applicable requirements at the connection points. - 5.
-Notwithstanding the provisions of paragraph 1, the relevant TSOs in the Baltic synchronous mea Moldova, Ukraine, and Georgia shall, may, following consultation with relevant neighbouring TSOs, require HVDC converter stations to operate remain connected to the 400 kV network-in the voltage ranges and for time periods that apply in the Continental Europe synchronous area.
+Notwithstanding the provisions of paragraph 1, the relevant TSOs in Moldova and Ukraine shall, following consultation with relevant neighbouring TSOs, require HVDC converter stations to operate in the voltage ranges and for time periods that apply in the Continental Europe synchronous area.